 Issues can include strong currents, wave surges, and seasonal variations in ocean conditions among others.Be alert, do not turn your back on the ocean and follow these suggestions for your Hawaii vacation:

-1. Minimize risk by being alert to and respectful of the dangers of ocean conditions.
+1. Minimize risk by being highly aware and respectful of the dangers of ocean conditions.

-2. Choose to swim Hawaii beaches which are lifeguard protected.
-Look for rescue station tubes at many beaches.
+2. Choose to swim at Hawaii beaches which are lifeguard protected.
+Also look for rescue station tubes at many beaches.